MicrosoftDocs/Advertising-docs/BingAds/reporting-service/negativekeywordconflictreportcolumn.md

 ---
-title: NegativeKeywordConflictReportColumn Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: NegativeKeywordConflictReportColumn Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the attributes columns that you can include in the NegativeKeywordConflictReportRequest.
 ---
-# NegativeKeywordConflictReportColumn Value Set
+# NegativeKeywordConflictReportColumn Value Set - Reporting
 Defines the attributes columns that you can include in the [NegativeKeywordConflictReportRequest](../reporting-service/negativekeywordconflictreportrequest.md).

 For a list of columns that you must include, please see the [Required Columns](#requiredcolumns) section below.